What You Need to Know Before Traveling to the Philippines (Travel)

 Religious Festivals

-Highly influenced by the Spaniard colonization, the majority of the Philippines’ religion is Catholic.
-As such, Filipinos celebrate religious festivals or known as fiesta.
-The most popular ones is the Feast of Black Nazarene where the procession is held every January 9 with over 10 million devotees aiming to touch the holy figure as it brings miracles.
+Highly influenced by Spanish colonization, the majority of Filipinos practice Catholicism.
+As such, religious festivals, known as fiestas, are widely celebrated.
+One of the most popular is the Feast of the Black Nazarene, held every January 9, where over 10 million devotees join the procession, hoping to touch the holy figure believed to bring miracles.

 Long Celebration of Christmas

-December is expected to be busier for Filipinos.
-They attend simbang gabi which means “night mass.”
-Loyal devotees would attend nine times starting from December 16 to December 24.
-Some believe that if they have completed 9 nights, whatever you will wish for will come true.
-On the night of December 24, the celebration is called Noche Buena.
+December is a particularly busy month for Filipinos.
+They attend Simbang Gabi, meaning “night mass.”
+Loyal devotees attend nine consecutive masses starting from December 16 to December 24.
+It’s believed that completing all nine masses can make your wish come true.
+On the night of December 24, families gather for the traditional Noche Buena feast.

 Basketball is the Most Popular Sport

 Filipinos love to sing!
-Whenever there are celebrations, karaoke has been a form of way for Pinoys to bond.
-It is also a Filipino inventor, Roberto del Rosario, who holds the machine’s patent.
-The Karaoke Sing-Along System was developed in 1975.
+During celebrations, karaoke is a popular way for Pinoys to bond.
+Interestingly, the Karaoke Sing-Along System was patented by Filipino inventor Roberto del Rosario in 1975.

 Seasons in the Philippines